AILHC/scriptableasset_example/README_en.md

 ## Copyright Notice

 This engine plugin (hereinafter referred to as the "Plugin") is developed by myself.
 The ownership and intellectual property rights of the Plugin are solely owned by me.
-The Plugin shall not be re-published in any form or by any means.
+The Plugin must not be re-published.

 ## Disclaimer